 In order to both minimize downtime and uphold security standards, companies have four main needs:

-Privileged access management (PAM) takes credential management to another level.
-PAM tools help regulate privileged credentials that present the greatest security risks to a company, because of their high-level access.
+Privileged access management (PAM) is a VPN alternative takes credential management to another level.
+PAM tools help regulate privileged credentials that present the greatest security risks to manufacturing companies, because of their high-level access.

 PAM works to combat these vulnerabilities by providing advanced credential security: frequent rotation of complex passwords, password obfuscation so that credentials are never visible to the user, and privileged account activity monitoring.
 These features make it far more difficult for privileged credentials to get into the wrong hands or be used by them if they do.

-But even with all of these expanded protections, PAM solutions don’t address the most difficult (and arguably the most important) element of maintaining security in the manufacturing industry.
+But even with all of these expanded protections, privileged access management solutions don’t address the most difficult (and arguably the most important) element of maintaining security in the manufacturing industry.
 Granular least privilege permissions and abstracting the access from a network connection is the most dangerous thing a VPN provides.
 This allows you to implement additional protections for third-party users, treating them differently than internal employees.

 Rapid access for third-party vendors is the solution for minimizing downtime, and the right vendor management platform is the solution for maintaining security so vendors can get in and fix problems.